Aneesha-0411/Aneesha-0411/README.md

 - 💞️ I’m looking to collaborate with peer aspiring data analysts like me
 - 📫 How to reach me aneeshav005@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: An Electrical engineer turned QA engineer, now trying to do a transition to data analytics
+- ⚡ Fun fact: An Electrical engineer turned QA engineer, now trying for a transition to data analytics

 <!---
 Aneesha-0411/Aneesha-0411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.